adam-TAU/Parallel-Sorting-Regular-Sampling/README.md

 ./parsort <processors|hardware_threads> <filename_to_sort>
 ```

-Note that the program accepts unsigned long integers only.
+Note that the program accepts unsigned long integers only (I.E. 64 bit numbers)